kraftanmelding/Inflow-forecast/WORKFLOW_README.md

 - Adjust `--start/--end` to control the date range (inclusive).
 - `--init-hours` (UTC) and `--leadtimes` (hours) should match what your forecast jobs will need.
-- Use cron/systemd to automate this every 3 or 24 hours as desired.
+- Use cron/systemd to automate this every 3 or 24 hours as desired ()see below

 ## 2. Onboard a New Basin